MohamedKamil-hub/Portfolio/_pages/about.md

   - /about.html
 ---

-Hi, I’m Mohamed Kamil — an IT and cybersecurity enthusiast on a mission to break things (ethically, of course 🔍💻).
-I document my learning journey here through projects, home labs, and experiments—all while figuring out which corner of cybersecurity I’ll conquer next.

-Currently, I’m in Year 2 of Formación Profesional de Grado Medio en Sistemas Microinformáticos y Redes (Vocational Training in Microcomputer Systems & Networks).
-When I’m not nerding out over firewalls or Python scripts, you’ll find me outdoors: lifting my body (calisthenics), lifting bikes (cycling), or gently lifting opponents (judo 🥋).

-What’s brewing?
-Building a SIEM lab + honeypot soon!
-Stay tuned—or better yet, reach out if you love talking networks, security, or judo throws.
+Hi, I’m Mohamed Kamil — a native Spanish speaker and IT enthusiast focused on networking, microcomputing, and cybersecurity.
+I’m currently in Year 2 of Vocational Training in Microcomputer Systems and Networks, developing practical skills through labs and hands-on projects.

+When I’m not building my technical expertise, I enjoy cycling, practicing judo 🥋, and exploring the world through documentaries, videogames, and time with animals.

+I’m always open to connecting with professionals in networking and cybersecurity, so feel free to reach out!